-Opportunity map scores for La Cañada Flintridge census tracts are presented in Figure D-123.
+Composite opportunity map scores for La Cañada Flintridge census tracts are presented in Figure D-12.
 All tracts in the City are categorized as Highest Resource.
 The surrounding areas, including parts of Pasadena and Glendale, are also all classified as Highest or High Resource areas.
-The economic, environmental, and education scores for La Cañada Flintridge are further detailed below.
+The individual economic, environmental, and education scores for La Cañada Flintridge are further detailed below.

-Distribution of RHNA Units by TCAC Opportunity Area Category
+Distribution of RHNA Units by TCAC Opportunity Area Composite Score Category

-Table D-15 shows the distribution of RHNA units by TCAC Opportunity Area Category.
+Table D-15 shows the distribution of RHNA units by TCAC Opportunity Area Composite Score Category.
 As all of the City is within the Highest Resource category, all RHNA sites are located within tracts in the Highest Resource Category.